-Along with her husband, Sunny, Judy has owned and successfully operated Downtown Gresham’s popular Sunny Han’s Wok and Grill eatery for twenty-four years.
-She has also served as President of the Downtown Gresham Boosters and twelve years ago founded the annual Gresham Art Walk, which over the years has seen a significant increase in highly visible artist participation and visitor attendance.
+Along with her husband, Sunny, Judy has owned and successfully operated Downtown Gresham’s popular Sunny Han’s Wok & Grill for twenty-nine years.
+She has also served as President of the Downtown Gresham Boosters and nineteen years ago founded the annual Gresham Art Walk, which over the years has seen a significant increase in highly visible artist participation and visitor attendance.
 Judy’s contribution to the Gresham art scene has been considerable.

-Currently employed as the Manager of Sunny Han’s Wok and Grill in Historic Downtown Gresham: Secretary for the Gresham Historical Society, Secretary for Art Walk Etc. and the Gresham Outdoor Public Art (GOPA) project.
-Some of her past positions in the Gresham community: Secretary for the Downtown Gresham Boosters and the Mt.
+Currently, Rose Marie is employed as the Manager of Sunny Han’s Wok & Grill in Historic Downtown Gresham.
+She serves as Secretary for the Gresham Historical Society and Secretary for Gresham Outdoor Public Art (GOPA).
+Some of her past positions in the Gresham community: served as Secretary for Art Walk Etc., Secretary for the Downtown Gresham Boosters and Secretary for the Mt.
 Hood Jazz Festival.

-David is an art collector (impressionist paintings and figurative bronzes) and has been involved in the art industry through career and personal experiences for over thirty years.
+David is a private fine art collector and has been involved in the art industry through career and personal experiences for over thirty years.
 This experience has brought many long standing relationships with fine artists across the United States, and especially in the northwest region.
-He has been a Board member of the Gresham Arts Commission, Mt.
+He has been a Board Member of the Gresham Arts Commission, Mt.
 Hood Jazz Festival and the Gresham Historical Society as well as past President of the Troutdale Chamber of Commerce.

 Charlotte was a member of the Gresham Art Walk committee for 11 years, implementing and overseeing recycling and waste management for the event.
 Until retiring at the end of December 2015, she served veterans and their families for 8 years as a licensed clinical social worker in Vancouver and East Multnomah County.
 Prior to the VA, Charlotte and her partner managed the Association of Oregon Recyclers and contracted with government agencies for public outreach materials.
-She was the “Voice of OPB TV” for 25 years and is currently the voice of government interactive voice response systems in many US cities.
+She was the “Voice of OPB TV” for 25 years and before retiring, the voice of Government Interactive Voice Response Systems in many US cities.